LISTEN: Queen on the Hillside

 Additional recordings and overdubs recorded by Göran Petersson at Brus & Knaster Studio, Jeanette Lindström at Occupied Mind Studios, Magnus Öström at Islandstream Studios, and Janne Hansson at Atlantis in May 2012.

-Mastered by Claes Persson, CRP Recording in June 2012.
+Mastered by Claes Persson, CRP Recording in June 2012, remastered in December 2019.

 A&R: Lars Tengroth